-Autumn in Canyon Country - with Bret Edge & Jason Hatfield
+Summer in the Tetons - with Bret Edge & Jason Hatfield

-Our workshop begins on Thursday afternoon with a short meet and greet, followed by a group dinner at the Moab Brewery and finally, a sunset shoot in Arches National Park.
+Our workshop begins on Thursday afternoon with a short meet and greet, followed by a group dinner at a local restaurant and finally, a sunset shoot in Grand Teton National Park.
 Over the next three days we'll photograph three sunrises and two more sunsets, during which Jason and Bret will work with each participant one-on-one to help you develop the skills necessary to create dynamic landscape photographs.
-Mid-day on Friday and Saturday we'll retire to a comfortable meeting room at a local hotel where Jason and Bret will share their digital darkroom workflows using Adobe Lightroom and Photoshop, as well as the amazing Nik Software plug-ins.
+Mid-day on Friday and Saturday we'll retire to a comfortable meeting room at a local hotel where Jason and Bret will share their digital darkroom workflows using Adobe Lightroom and Photoshop, as well as Nik Software plug-ins.
 We'll also use some of our classroom time doing group image critiques, which our participants consistently rate as one of their favorite activities during the workshop.
 Our workshop will end after a sunrise shoot on Sunday morning.

 Bret Edge Photography is fully permitted and insured to conduct photography workshops within Arches National Park, Canyonlands National Park, Hovenweep National Monument, Natural Bridges National Monument, Dead Horse Point State Park and the lands administered by the Bureau of Land Management (BLM) - Moab Office.